CatIIIIIIII/veriseek/README.md

 ```

 ### PPO
 The reinforcement learning algorithm used in this project is Proximal Policy Optimization (PPO).
 Opencores data is available at https://huggingface.co/datasets/WANGNingroci/opencores.
+Download and put it in the `data/opencores` directory.
 To train the model with PPO, run the following command:

 ```bash
 bash src/scripts/single_node.sh src/configs/preference/deepseek-7B_ppo_ast.yaml
 ```

-## Contributing
+## Acknowledgement
-We welcome contributions to this project.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or fix: `git checkout -b [branch name]`
-3. Make your changes and commit them: `git commit -m "[commit message]"`
-4. Push your branch to GitHub: `git push origin [branch name]`
-5. Open a pull request and describe your changes.
+This repo benefits from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+Thanks for their wonderful works.